WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 It's important to say that Flow doesn't currently work on Windows.
 You can have a look at [issue #6](https://github.com/facebook/flow/issues/6) on their tracker if you are using Windows.
 Running it in a [docker image](https://hub.docker.com/r/motiz88/flow/) might work for you though.

-For the sake of simplicity I will install the Flow binary with [flow-bin](https://www.npmjs.com/package/flow-bin).instead of using e.g. a gulp plugin (mainly since I couldn't find one).
+For the sake of simplicity I will install the Flow binary with [flow-bin](https://www.npmjs.com/package/flow-bin) instead of using e.g. a gulp plugin (mainly since I couldn't find one).

 One nice feature in Flow is that the type checking is opt-in: only the files with the `/* @flow */` comment at the top of a file will be checked.
 This makes transitioning to Flow extremely easy: you can go one file at a time.
 Flow also has a `suggest` feature that finds a number of type annotations automatically. `suggest` prints a diff of the type annotations: